Adikumaw/elastic-dca-trader/README.md

 2. Go to **Tools -> Options -> Expert Advisors**.
 3. Check **"Allow WebRequest for listed URL"**.
 4. Add your server URL: `http://127.0.0.1:8000` (or your VPS IP).
+5. Locate the script in this repo at: `scripts/automation.mt5`.
-5. Copy the `TradingClient.mq5` file to your MT5 Data Folder: `MQL5/Experts/`.
+6. Copy `automation.mt5` to your MT5 Data Folder: `MQL5/Experts/`.
-6. Drag the script onto the chart of the symbol you wish to trade (e.g., XAUUSD).
+7. Drag the script onto the chart of the symbol you wish to trade (e.g., XAUUSD).

 ---